-Biosis Pty Ltd was commissioned by MAB Corporation to prepare an Edgars Creek Management Plan (ECMP) for the reach of Edgars Creek within the Alliance Business Park at275 O'Herns Road, Epping (Figure 1).
-The broader property covers 62.2 ha and is proposed for industrial development.
-However, a corridor averaging 50 m either side of the creek is proposed to be retained within the subdivision to maintain habitat continuity for populations of Growling Grass Frog Litoria raniformis known to occur to the north and south of this property.
+Biosis Pty Ltd was commissioned by MAB Corporation to prepare an Edgars Creek Management Plan (ECMP) for the reach of Edgars Creek within the Alliance Business Park at 165 - 195 O'Herns Road, Epping (Figure 1).
+The broader property covers 31.5 ha and is proposed for industrial development.
+However, a corridor averaging about 50 m either side of the creek (as determined by other site constraints) is proposed to be retained within the subdivision to maintain habitat continuity for populations of Growling Grass Frog Litoria raniformis known to occur to the north and south of this property (Figure 2).

-The site supports several Matters of National Environmental Significance (MNES) protected under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) including a population of Golden Sun Moth Synemon plana, a small population of Matted Flax-lily Dianella amoena and small remnants of the Natural Temperate Grassland of the Victorian Volcanic Plain (Figure 1) as well as potential habitat for the Growling Grass Frog (GGF).
-The site also supports an undetermined population of Small Scurf-pea Cullen parvum, which is listed as endangered in Victoria.
-The biodiversity values of the site are documented in Biosis Research (2012).
+The site supports several Matters of National Environmental Significance (MNES) protected under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) including a population of Golden Sun Moth Synemon plana, a small population of Matted Flax-lily Dianella amoena and small remnants of the Natural Temperate Grassland of the Victorian Volcanic Plain (Figure 2) as well as potential habitat for the Growling Grass Frog (GGF).
+The biodiversity values of the site are documented in Biosis (2017).

-Due to the presence of MNES on the site, the proposed subdivision was referred to the Australian Minister for the Environment to determine if approval was required under the EPBC Act (Referral 2012/6298).
-The proposal was deemed by the Department of Sustainability, Environment, Water Population and Communities (DSEWPaC) to be a controlled action and one of the requirements for the project approval was the preparation of a Growling Grass Frog Conservation Management Plan (CMP) for the relevant section of Edgars Creek.
-The state Department of Environment and Primary Industry (DEPI) also included a condition within the planning permit for the subdivision as follows:
+Due to the presence of MNES on the site, the proposed subdivision was referred to the Australian Minister for the Environment to determine if approval was required under the EPBC Act (Referral 2017/7930).
+The proposal was deemed by the Department of Environment and Energy (DoEE) to be a controlled action and one of the requirements for the project approval was the preparation of a Growling Grass Frog Conservation Management Plan (CMP) for the relevant section of Edgars Creek.
+The state Department of Environment, Land, Water and Planning (DELWP) also included a condition within the planning permit for the subdivision as follows:

-An Edgars Creek Management Plan must be prepared to the satisfaction of the Department of Environment and Primary Industries that includes the revegetation, translocation, and GGF habitat issues.
+An Edgars Creek Management Plan must be prepared to the satisfaction of the Department of Environment, Land, Water and Planning that includes the revegetation, translocation, and GGF habitat issues.
 When approved the Plan will be endorsed by the Responsible Authority and form part of this planning permit.

-This plan encompasses the requirements of both DEPI and DSEWPaC.
+This plan encompasses the requirements of both DELWP and DoEE.